Meggs625/Meggs625/README.md

 <h3>Pronouns</h3> she/her
 <h3>Passions</h3> 💞 family, 🙋🏻‍♀️ learning, and 🍲 food.... all the food.
 <h3>Hobbies</h3> 📚 reading, 🧘🏻‍♀️ yoga, 🥾 hiking, and 🧩 puzzles - lately, particularly <a href="https://www.libertypuzzles.com/">Liberty Puzzles!</a>
-<h3>Last Project</h3> <a href='https://github.com/Meggs625/stoically-wise'>Stoically Wise</a> - A solo project for those interested in the stoic philosophy using React framework and Cypress testing
+<h3>Last Project</h3> <a href='https://github.com/Meggs625/stoically-wise'>Stoically Wise</a> - A solo project using the React library and Cypress testing for those interested in the stoic philosophy
 <h3>Currently Working On</h3> Self teaching TypeScript
 <h3>Skills</h3>
 <table>